MSCI Market Indexes

 In 2014, the company was also recognized by the IRRI Survey as the leading provider of fixed income and corporate governance research through its ESG Research division.

 Over the years, MSCI has made a name for itself as an innovator in developing risk management and performance measurement tools.
-For instance, the company developed a methodology to back-test expected shortfall in 2014, and launched the MSCI Low Carbon Indexes to track both carbon emissions and fossil fuel reserves.
+For instance, the company developed a methodology to back-test expected shortfalls in 2014 and launched the MSCI Low Carbon Indexes to track both carbon emissions and fossil fuel reserves.